misterflud/aoleynikov/chapter_009/crud2/readme.md

 09.02.2018
 When called methods HTTP from JSP (I now that JSP creates Html) like this <form action="authUser" method="post"> url is localhostblablabla/crud2/authUser.
 But if I use usual html, url path is localhostblablabla/authUser.
 WHY.

+13.02.2018
+I understand why url from jsp and html is different.
+We can write like this "./authUser" in html and after that url will be localhostblablabla/crud2/authUser.
+AJax and JavaScript are good tools, but a lot of mistakes not clear for me.
+I trying send simple JSON object and ajax sends request, server send response, but JSON CANN'T parse it.
+Why.